Varu98/image-listing/README.md

 - `react-infinite-scroll-component`: Implements the infinite scroll functionality.
 - `lodash`: Provides utility functions, such as debouncing search requests.

+### 🛑 Note

+**Important Note:** It is important to be aware that even though the safe search option is implemented in the app, there may still be restricted images that show up in the search results.
+This is due to the nature of the Flickr API and the possibility of some photos not being properly marked as unsafe.

+Upon researching this issue, the developer found the following information from a Stack Overflow answer:

+> "Flickr API does have options for filtering search results via the 'safe_search' setting.
+Values - 1 for safe, 2 for moderated, 3 for restricted.
+But unfortunately, there are many photos that are uploaded and not been marked as unsafe.
+So even though this setting will filter results at some level, it's not completely reliable."

+Therefore, please exercise caution when using the app, and if you come across any inappropriate content, kindly report it to the app administrator or the Flickr platform.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.